Futuroscope

-Futuroscope, or Parc du Futuroscope ([paʁk dy fytyʁɔskɔp]), formerly known as Planète Futuroscope, is a French theme park based upon multimedia, cinematographic futuroscope and audio-visual techniques.
+Futuroscope, or Parc du Futuroscope ([paʁk dy fytyʁɔskɔp]), formerly known as Planète Futuroscope, is a French theme park based upon multimedia, cinematographic, and audiovisual techniques.
 It has several 3D cinemas and a few 4D cinemas along with other attractions and shows, some of which are the only examples in the world.

 It is located in the department of Vienne, Nouvelle-Aquitaine, 10 km north of Poitiers, in the communes of Chasseneuil-du-Poitou and Jaunay-Clan.

 The park had 1.83 million visitors in 2015.
 In total, 50 million visitors have been to the park since it opened in 1987.